buildingSMART/IFC4.3.x-development/docs/properties/d/DurationDisposalLevel.md

 DurationDisposalLevel
 =====================

-Duration interval at which disposal is performed
+Duration interval at which disposal is performed.